kdis-lab/MIML/README.md

 MIML is a modular Java library whose aim is to ease the development, testing and comparison of classification algorithms for multi-instance multi-label learning (MIML).
 It includes three different approaches for solving a MIML problem: transforming the problem to multi-instance, transforming the problem to multi-label problem, and solving directly the MIML problem.
 Besides, it provides holdout and cross-validation procedures, standard metrics for performance evaluation as well as report generation.
 Algorithms can be executed by means of *xml* configuration files.
 It is platform-independent, extensible, free and open source.

 ## Installation, tutorials and documentation
+The documentattion can be found in the doc folder and includes:
+* Installation guide
+* Tutorials
+* A guide about ....
+* An example about how to add a new classification method to MIML

 ## Methods included